scapcommunity/XCCDF/markdown/xccdf.md

 An author may create a new URI for an identification system not listed in the table; this URI shall not duplicate any of the Table 10 URI values.

-In particular, organizations that issue XCCDF benchmarks should define an organization-specific URIs denoting a *lifetime reference identifier* for the rule and provide such a lifetime reference identifier for each rule using this URI.
+In particular, organizations that issue XCCDF benchmarks SHOULD define an organization-specific URIs denoting a *lifetime resource identifier* (LRI) for the rule and provide such a lifetime resource SHOULD identifier for each rule using this URI.
+The system URI SHOULD have a prefix `uri:xccdf:lri:` followed by a an URI part that identifies the organization.

-1. In different versions of a benchmark, the rule's lifetime reference identifier must stay the same, if the new version of the rule is concerned with the same issue (even though the prescribed requirement may have changed).
+1. In different versions of a benchmark, the rule's lifetime identifier must stay the same, if the new version of the rule is concerned with the same issue (even though the prescribed requirement may have changed).